Mitigating the Impact of Noisy Edges on Graph-Based Algorithms via Adversarial Robustness Evaluation: Introduction

 \section{Introduction}

-In the domain of graph-based algorithms like spectral clustering, the initial phase entails the construction of a graph from the provided dataset.
+For many graph-based algorithms, the initial phase entails the construction of a graph from the provided dataset \cite{von2007tutorial}.
 This graph is structured such that each node corresponds to an individual data point, while the edges delineate the interrelations among these points.
 Given the intrinsic uniqueness of each dataset, it is impractical to expect a universal graph construction method that can precisely cater to all datasets.
-Consequently, the graphs generated may contain a significant number of erroneous or superfluous edges, commonly referred to as noisy edges.
-These noisy edges can profoundly degrade the performance of graph algorithms.
+Consequently, the graphs generated may contain a significant number of erroneous and superfluous edges, commonly referred to as noisy edges.
+These noisy edges can profoundly degrade the performance of graph-based algorithms \cite{premachandran2013consensus,Wang_2022_BMVC}.

-Currently, the most widely used and universally acknowledged best method for graph construction is the k-nearest neighbor (k-NN) graph.
+Currently, the most widely used method for graph construction is the k-nearest neighbor (k-NN) graph.
 In a k-NN graph, each node is connected to its k nearest neighbors.
-This method possesses a strong capability to capture the local manifold, which is why it has become the predominant graph construction technique for the majority of graph algorithms.
-However, within datasets, the distribution and characteristics of points are neither uniform nor consistent, rendering the use of a uniform k value for all points imprecise.
-Furthermore, the metric used to measure clustering between two points is also problematic.
-Whether it is Euclidean distance, cosine similarity, or any other distance metric, each has its limitations.
+This method possesses a strong capability to capture the local manifold \cite{roweis2000nonlinear}, which is why it has become the predominant graph construction technique for the majority of graph-based algorithms.
+However, k-NN graph has a tendency to include noisy edges \cite{yang2012affinity}.
+Within datasets, the distribution and characteristics of points are neither uniform nor consistent, rendering the use of a uniform k value for all points imprecise \cite{premachandran2013consensus}.
+Furthermore, the metric used to measure the distance between two points is also problematic.
+Whether it is Euclidean distance, cosine similarity, or any other distance metric, each has its limitations \cite{sarwar2001item}.
 Consequently, the distances measured are not always accurate.
-For instance, in recommendation systems, different metrics perform with varying degrees of effectiveness across different datasets.
-The relationship between the metric used and the task at hand is not clearly defined and often relies on trial and error.
 Therefore, the k nearest neighbors in a k-NN graph may not necessarily be the ones that should be connected.